 Info for Teachers

-In addition to the numerous benefits students receive, there are also positives for UWHS teachers.
-So much so that 55% of our current instructors have been with the UWHS program for more than five years, with many holding a tenure of more than 10 years!
+In addition to the numerous benefits students receive, there are also positives for UW in the High School teachers.
+Nearly half of our current instructors have been with the UWHS program for more than five years, and about 80 instructors hold a tenure of more than 10 years!

 How to Become a UWHS Teacher